padarom/thunderstorm/readme.md

 # Thunderstorm
 Thunderstorm is a simple package update server for the WoltLab Community Framework written in PHP.
 It provides full compability with WCFs package system (\*).

+_As I no longer use WCF I cannot put any more resources into this project until there is more interest in it or my schedule clears up.
+Contributions are much appreciated!_ **Although not currently in development, Thunderstorm can be considered ready for use in production environments.**

 ### Roadmap
-_As I no longer use WCF I cannot put any more resources into this project until there is more interest in it or my schedule clears up._

-- [ ] HTML based frontend
+- [x] HTML based frontend
 - [ ] Authentication
 - [ ] Administration interface
 - [ ] Ability to edit plugins from the system